James Snyder Operations Manager

 His undergraduate dissertation was the study of the main factors associated with the fear of crime in the Sucre municipality, which by that time was the municipality with the second highest homicide rate in Caracas and its suburban areas.
 He completed his undergraduate studies in Sociology at the Universidad Católica Andrés Bello (Caracas, Venezuela).
 He enjoys biking, swimming, reading, and listening to music.

-Keven Ruby is a research consultant and the former Research Director at CPOST.
-Keven joined CPOST in 2012 as a Post-Doc to lead CPOST’s team of graduate and undergraduate researchers working on a major eighteen-month study of militant-group targeting, completed in 2013.
-Keven has worked on a number of CPOST projects over the years, and is currently working on a book project on the targeting logics of militant groups.
-He built the first computerized version of the CPOST database in 2008, and was a major contributor the Sri Lanka chapter in Cutting the Fuse (2010).
+Keven Ruby is Senior Research Associate at CPOST and Research Director for CPOST's Minerva Initiative-funded research on militant propaganda.
+Keven has worked on a number of projects since joining CPOST in 2012, and has co-authored articles appearing in the Journal of Conflict Resolution and the American Political Science Review.
+He is currently working on a book project with Robert Pape and Gentry Jenkins on the targeting logics of militant groups.
 Keven earned his PhD in Political Science from the University of Chicago in 2012.
 He also holds an MA in International Affairs from George Washington University, and a BA in International Studies from the University of South Carolina at Columbia.

 Emma Madden Undergraduate Research Associate